-Product liability or

-• An act (or failure to act) that occurred at least 3 years before the beginning of the loss year and resulted in a liability under a Federal or state law requiring:
+- Product liability, or - An act (or failure to act) that occurred at least 3 years before the beginning of the loss year and resulted in a liability under a federal or state law requiring: - Reclamation of land. - Dismantling of a drilling platform, - Remediation of environmental contamination, or - 4.
+Payment under any workers compensation act.

-1. Reclamation of land,

-Dismantling of a drilling platform,

-3. Remediation of environmental contamination, or

-4. Payment under any workers compensation act.

-Any loss from a liability arising from 1 through 4 above may be taken into account as a specified liability loss only if you used an accrual method of accounting throughout the period in which the act (or failure to act) occurred.
+Any loss from a liability arising from (1) through (4) above can be taken into account as a specified liability loss only if you used an accrual method of accounting throughout the period in which the act (or failure to act) occurred.
 For details, see section 172(f).